-This course is aimed at anyone working in health and social care who needs to interpret the more commonly reported statistics in academic papers and scientific reports.
+This face-to-face course is aimed at anyone working in health and social care who needs to interpret the more commonly reported statistics in academic papers and scientific reports.
 Further, if you are analysing data from a service evaluation or research project and need to present the results and perform simple statistical analyses, this course is for you.

 We will cover: